What Is Perfect Pitch In Music?

 Definition of Perfect Pitch

-Perfect Pitch is a person’s ability to identify, understand, and reproduce a specific musical note.
+Perfect pitch, which is also known as Absolute Pitch, is a person’s ability to identify, understand, and reproduce a given musical note with the benefit of an external reference.

 He is able to identify a note almost immediately, can identify multiple notes at once, and can also reproduce (sing) any note upon request.